nus-cs2103-AY1920S2/duke/docs/README.md

 - Event: a task with a description and time

 #### 2.1.1 `todo` - Adds a todo task
+This command adds a todo item to your list.

 Usage:
 `todo [description]`